Symbolic operators - high precedence

 Overview

-).
+Ruby provides two distinct sets of logical operators: the symbolic operators (&&, ||, !) and the word operators (and, or, not).
 While they perform similar logical operations, they differ significantly in precedence, which affects how expressions are evaluated and can lead to unexpected behavior.

-) have very low precedence - lower than assignment operators.
+The symbolic operators (&&, ||) have high precedence, similar to other programming languages, while the word operators (and, or) have very low precedence - lower than assignment operators.
 This fundamental difference makes them suitable for different use cases.

 # Symbolic operators - high precedence